LongW4y/Engineering_Thesis/README.md

 Our field of study is **Automatic Control & Robotics**, and we're both majoring in **_Robotics_**.

 ## Topic of the thesis
-The topic of the thesis is "Automatic control of a four-jointed robotic arm with the usage of neural networks".
+The topic of the thesis is "Automatic control of a four-jointed robotic arm with the usage of neural networks", with our major advisor being **very knowledgable [D.Sc.
+Tomasz Pajchrowski**](https://zsep.cie.put.poznan.pl/index.php/researcher/tomasz-pajchrowski)

 While it tells most of the story, it definitely lacks lots of details, which I am going to describe now.